itsba2/selectcode-challenges/frontend/react/README.md

 git clone https://github.com/itsba2/selectcode-challenges.git
 ```

-On your terminal, find the /frontend/react directory where you cloned the repository
+On your terminal, go to /frontend/react directory where you cloned the repository

 ```
-cd /path/to/repository/frontend/react
+cd ./selectcode-challenges/frontend/react
 ```

 Then, build and run docker